Adam-/runelite-plugins/README.md

 Plugin for RuneLite to improve overall experience for Tithe farm.

 ## Plants progress
-* Show progress of dry plants
+* Show progress of dry plants with game-tick precision
-* Show progress of watered plants
+* Show progress of watered plants with game-tick precision
-* Show progress of grown plants
+* Show progress of grown plants with game-tick precision
-* Show progress of blighted plants
+* Show progress of blighted plants with game-tick precision
 * Highlight hovered farm patch

 ![](./img/plants.png)